 Using Anti-aliasing reduces the prominence of these jagged lines by surrounding them with intermediate shades of color.
 Although this reduces the jagged appearance of the lines, it also makes them blurrier.

 The anti-aliasing algorithms are image-based.
 This is very useful when support for traditional multisampling is not available, such as the deferred rendering shading path, or HDRhigh dymanic range

-See in Glossary path in Unity 5.5 or earlier.
+See in Glossary in Unity 5.5 or earlier.
 The Editor’s Quality settings window is home to these options.